fairvault/user-documentation/docs/guides/contributing.md

 ---
-layout: page
+layout: default
-title: Contributing
+title: "Contributing"
-permalink: /contributing/
+parent: Guide
 ---

 # Contributing to This Site